Infrared Heat Lamps vs. LED Light Therapy Devices

 Not all natural light is created equal; different wavelengths and colors within the light spectrum have different effects.
 And it’s hardly a secret which wavelengths are effective for light therapy.
 Extensive research has shown that only a relatively narrow band of red and near infrared wavelengths impact your cells and have a significant therapeutic effect.

 What are the ideal wavelengths for light therapy?
 Red wavelengths (600-660 nanometers) and near Infrared wavelengths (810-880 nm).
 These narrow ranges fall within the “therapeutic window”, a term used by photomedicine researchers to describe the band of wavelengths that have the greatest positive effect on cellular biology.
 Other wavelengths have limited effectiveness, at best.
+You can learn more about the basics of light, wavelengths, and colors here.

 Heat lamps produce a wide range of wavelengths, but as the graph below shows, the wavelength curve builds to its peak output around 1100 nm.